Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

  - --ignore TYPE(,TYPE2...)

-   Checkpatch will not emit messages for the specified types.
+   Checkpatch will not emit messages for the woke specified types.

    Example::